openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/troubleshooting.rst

-4. Management IP of the Kaminario backend is not correct or inaccessible from the Fuel node having the Cinder role.
+* Management IP of the Kaminario backend is not correct or inaccessible from the Fuel node having the Cinder role.
-5. Wrong credentials (username and password) used for the Kaminario backend.
+* Wrong credentials (username and password) used for the Kaminario backend.
-6. Improper configuration of the Kaminario Fuel plugin configuration options for; creating volume type and setting default volume type.
+* Improper configuration of the Kaminario Fuel plugin configuration options for; creating volume type and setting default volume type.
-7. Improper use of Kaminario Fuel plugin configuration options like Filter Function, Goodness Function, Scheduler weighers and Scheduler filters.
-8. Others.
+* Others.